pmean/build-website/text/05/PostHocPower-05.md

 -   <http://core.ecu.edu/psyc/wuenschk/StatHelp/PowerAPosteriori.htm>

-as saying \"*The best thing to present in the paper is an a priori sample size calculation.
+as saying "*The best thing to present in the paper is an a priori sample size calculation.
 If this was not done, rely on the width of the confidence intervals to demonstrate whether the sample size was adequate.
-A post hoc power computed at a biologically relevant effect size is a poor third choice, and a post hoc power at the observed effect size is pathetic.*\"
+A post hoc power computed at a biologically relevant effect size is a poor third choice, and a post hoc power at the observed effect size is pathetic.*"

 Someone interpreted this to mean that post hoc power at a biologically relevant difference is still okay, because it is not pathetic.
-But it\'s hardly a ringing endorsement to say that a paper used an approach which could not be characterized as pathetic.
+But it's hardly a ringing endorsement to say that a paper used an approach which could not be characterized as pathetic.